Director

 The mission of the accessibility team is to provide strategies, policies, and expert technical guidance to help the enterprise meet everyone’s needs.

-The director realigns the team if it is performing tasks that don’t match the vision or support the mission.
+The director realigns the team if it is performing tasks mismatched with the vision or support of the mission.

 Sets priorities & protects capacity